eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 vulkan is installed with amdgpu-install, tools are installed with apt:

-> sudo apt install vulkan-tools vulkan-validationlayers vulkan-validationlayers-dev
+> sudo apt install libvulkan-dev vulkan-tools vulkan-validationlayers vulkan-validationlayers-dev

 # To verify the installation, use the command below: